AbdulHadi404/React-TodoApp/README.md

 # React TodoApp with GraphQL and MongoDB

-This TodoApp Implements CRUD operations using GraphQL Query and Mutations.
+This TodoApp Implements CRUD operations using Apollo GraphQL Query and Mutations.

 Here's the GraphQL Server for this App:
 - [React TodoApp Server](https://github.com/AbdulHadi404/React-TodoApp-Server)